Synonym(s): Colocasia antiquorum

 U.S. Present: AL, FL, GA, HI, LA, MS, NC, PR, SC, TX

-Distribution: Occurs in the southeastern U.S. west to southeast Texas, as well as Puerto Rico and Hawaii.
-Common in local residential and urban areas; naturalized along banks of bayous and lakes within the Lower Galveston Bay watershed.
+Distribution in Texas: Occurs in the southeastern U.S. west to central Texas, as well as Puerto Rico and Hawaii.
+Common in local residential and urban areas; naturalized along banks of bayous and lakes within the Lower Galveston Bay watershed, and west to the Llano River (among others).

 List All Observations of Colocasia esculenta reported by Citizen Scientists

-Jack in the pulpit (Arisaema triphyllum), Buttonbush (Cephalanthus occidentalis), Pickerelweed (Pontederia cordata).
+Native alternatives include Jack in the pulpit (Arisaema triphyllum), Buttonbush (Cephalanthus occidentalis) and Pickerelweed (Pontederia cordata).
+It resembles Arrow-leaved elephant ear (Xanthosoma sagittifolium).

 Floridata.
 Colocasia esculenta.
 Accessed 19 August 2010 (http://www.floridata.com/ref/c/colo_esc.cfm).